galatolofederico/shieldsweep/README.md

 ## Features

-Here's a table outlining the current and planned features for Shieldsweep ( :construction: - Planned feature)
+The following table outlines the current and planned features for Shieldsweep

 | Feature                                       | Status                |
 | --------------------------------------------- | :-------------------: |